La Martinière College, Lucknow: Early years

 After Martin's death there were protracted disputes in the Calcutta High Court and consequently his will was not proved until 1840.
 In the interim the Constantia building was used as a guest house for visiting Europeans.
 The school finally opened on 1 October 1845 with some seventy boys on roll.
 The first Principal was John Newmarch.

 Unlike the Calcutta La Martinière, the Lucknow school was technically established outside British territory so right from its inception its interaction with local society was frequent.
-There was also a native branch of the school in the Maqbara Umjid Ali Shah at Hazratgunj in the centre of Lucknow.
+There was also a native branch of the school in the Maqbara Amjad Ali Shah at Hazratganj in the centre of Lucknow.
 There were plans to move the native school to a different location, although it is not known whether this actually took place.

 The first major challenge for the La Martinière School was the events of 1857 when it had to leave its premises and assisted in the defence of the Lucknow Residency.